-Your can now easily convert technical reports, academic papers, user manuals and more to over 60 different languages using the new Auto Translate facility in Infix 7.
+You can now easily translate pages from technical reports, academic papers, user manuals and more into 60+ different languages using the new Auto Translate facility in Infix 7.

-Simply open your PDF using Infix then choose Translate->Auto Translate... from the menu bar.
-Choose the original and desired language and press OK to start.
+Simply open your PDF using Infix then choose Translate→Auto Translate... from the menu bar.
+Choose the desired language and press OK to start.

 How does it work?

-When you start a translation, Infix uploads your PDF to our TransPDF servers.
-There the text in your document is stripped out and sent to an A.I. translation service.
-The translated text is then injected back into your PDF and the finished document returned to you in Infix.
+The text in your document is stripped out and sent to a cloud-based translation service.
+The translated text is then injected back into your PDF.

 How much does it cost?

-The new Auto-translate facility uses machine intelligence to provide you with a finished, rough translation.
+- The auto-translate facility uses machine learning to provide you with a finished, rough translation.
 It's a great service if all you need is the gist of what your original PDF is about.